Mathmagician8191/Liberty-Chess/README.md

 This is currently in a pre-alpha state where key functionality (e.g. move validation, loading L-FENs and moving pieces) is only partially implemented.

-Implemented so far:
-- Loading and rendering pieces from an L-FEN (remaining L-FEN functionality missing)
-- Basic piece moving functionality (accounts for none of the special cases)
-- Basic move validation (not accounting for special cases)

 TODO for version 1.0:
 - Reading the other fields of an L-FEN
 - Serializing a board state to an L-FEN
 - Castling
 - Pawn moves and en passant
 - Testing for exposing the king to attack/check
+- Credits screen
-- Help and credits screen
+- Castling, check and en passant for help screen
 - Support for chess engines

 For information on the copyright of the images, see COPYING.md.